I feel you in the pouring rain

 violent or soft as a breeze.

 A distant star you fade into

 but I have become indifferent to pain.

 rhapsodize my dreams with the zephyr of your sigh.

 We are a wasteland, all poetic breath died with us.

-Now I long for the clean scent of fall,
+I long for the scent of earth infused with deep roots,

 the soothing sounds of swaying wind chimes clinging

 to the limb of a live oak,

 soothing sounds for the twilight hours.